Frequently Asked Questions

 Are you always Federal?

 No, we also portray the 9th Virginia Cavalry Co.
-D and do so annually at the Yorktown National Park Civil War Weekend, usually held on Memorial Day weekend.
-Other opportunities to portray Confederate Cavalry are limited, mainly because Confederate portrayals are very popular in the reenacting community while Federal Cavalry impressions are less common.
+D, and in 2003, the unit voted to expand our impression to a Revolutionary War cavalry troop.
+However, during Civil War events opportunities to portray Confederate Cavalry are limited, mainly because Confederate portrayals are very popular in the reenacting community while Federal Cavalry impressions are less common.
 We can “galvanize” (put on gray coats at an event if more Confederate riders are needed), but this is rarely needed.

 Are you all military veterans or somehow connected with the U.S. military?

-Many of our members are active duty military, former military, reserve or retired; most Services are represented.
-However our unit also includes people from all walks of life.
-Our ranks include builders, lawyers, doctors, dentists, veterinarians, civil servants, educators, college professors and undertakers.
+Many of our members are active duty military, former military, reserve, or retired; most Services are represented.
+However, our unit also includes people from all walks of life.
+Our ranks have included builders, lawyers, doctors, dentists, veterinarians, civil servants, educators, and college professors.

 Must I own my own horse?

-In most cases, to portray a mounted trooper you must own a horse since the unit does not actively maintain extra horses.
-On a case-by-case basis and depending on availability, you might be able to borrow or rent a horse from one of our members who owns an extra mount trained for reenacting.
-This is done in a private agreement made between the horse owner and the person wishing to ride the horse.
+In most cases, you must own a horse to portray a mounted trooper since the unit does not actively maintain extra horses.
+On a case-by-case basis and depending on availability, you might be able to rent or borrow a horse from one of our members who owns an extra mount trained for reenacting.
+This is done in a private agreement between the horse owner and the person wishing to ride the horse.

 What kind of horse does the unit require?

-The Federal Cavalry bought horses of "hardy colors, between 15 and 17 hands high".
+The Federal Cavalry bought horses of “hardy colors, between 15 and 17 hands high".
 For purposes of uniformity and concealment, hardy colors were considered solid-colored and the occasional gray.
 Our unit doesn't have height or breed requirements.
-For our Federal Cavalry impressions, which are the majority of our events, we prefer solid colors.
+We require solid colors for our Federal Cavalry impressions, which are the majority of our events.
 We do not accept paints, piebalds, appaloosas, etc. The hobby does not allow stallions in the ranks.

 Do you teach members how to ride?

-We have members who might agree to give riding lessons on an individual basis, but the unit itself does not teach basic riding skills.
-We do, however, conduct both formal and informal mounted drill and tactics.
-We don’t expect anyone to be expert horsemen, though participation in this hobby and learning these drills requires members to have a reasonable knowledge of riding and horsemanship.
+We have members who might agree to give riding lessons individually, but the unit itself does not teach basic riding skills.
+However, we conduct both formal and informal mounted drill and tactics.
+We don’t expect anyone to be an expert horseman, though participation in this hobby and learning these drills requires members to have a reasonable knowledge of riding and horsemanship.

 Are women allowed to participate as troopers?

 Yes, some of our better riders are women portraying male troopers.
-We ask that women make all effort to conceal their gender if participating as a combatant since regulations at the time forbade females from serving in the military… though several hundred were identified and documented through various sources as having served in combat in male disguise, with a presumably unknown additional number of women who were never discovered.
+We ask that women try to conceal their gender if participating as combatants.
+Regulations at the time forbade females from serving in the military; however, several hundred were identified and documented through various sources as having served in combat in male disguise, with a presumably unknown additional number of women who were never discovered.

 Are there family activities?